Mid-American Conference: Current affiliate members

-Twenty-one schools have MAC affiliate membership status.
+Eighteen schools have MAC affiliate membership status as of 2025.
 On July 1, 2012, Temple joined the Big East Conference for football only (the school's other sports would join the Big East/American for 2013–14), and Massachusetts replaced Temple as a football-only member in the MAC East Division.
 On September 19, 2012, the MAC announced Missouri, Northern Iowa and Old Dominion would join as wrestling affiliates; as the Southeastern and Missouri Valley Conferences do not sponsor wrestling.
 Missouri and Northern Iowa participated only in the conference tournament in the 2012–13 school year, and began full conference play in 2013–14.
 Old Dominion did not begin MAC competition until 2013–14, when it left the Colonial Athletic Association (which had sponsored wrestling, but no longer does so) for Conference USA (which has never sponsored the sport).
 Old Dominion discontinued wrestling in April 2020.

 On July 1, 2013, Florida Atlantic's men's soccer program moved with the rest of its athletic program to Conference USA, and Chicago State's men's tennis team followed the rest of its sports to the Western Athletic Conference.

 The 2014–15 school year saw one affiliate member leave for another conference and two new affiliates join.
 The Hartwick men's soccer team left the MAC for the Sun Belt Conference, which had announced in February 2014 that it would reinstate men's soccer, a sport that it last sponsored in 1995, for the 2014 season.
 The new affiliates for 2014–15 were Binghamton in men's tennis and Longwood in field hockey.

 On July 1, 2017, one associate member left the MAC, another associate member dropped one of its two MAC sports, and two new schools became associate members.
 Northern Iowa wrestling moved from the MAC to the Big 12 Conference.
 Missouri State dropped field hockey, but remained a MAC member in men's swimming & diving.
 Appalachian State joined MAC field hockey, and SIU Edwardsville (SIUE) joined in men's soccer.
 SIUE was initially announced as joining in both men's soccer and wrestling in 2018, but less than a week after the initial announcement, the conference indicated that SIUE men's soccer would immediately join.
 SIUE wrestling joined on its originally announced schedule.